Boise City in Cimarron County, Oklahoma — The American South (West South Central)

 Boise City Bombed

 Erected 1993 by Boise City Chamber of Commerce and Cimarron County Historical Society.

 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, World II.

 Location.
 36° 43.79′ N, 102° 30.751′ W. Marker is in Boise City, Oklahoma, in Cimarron County.
 Marker is at the intersection of Main Street (State Highway 325) and Cimarron Avenue (U.S. 385), on the right when traveling west on Main Street.
 Marker is at the northeast corner of the traffic circle.
 Touch for map.
 Marker is in this post office area: Boise City OK 73933, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
 The Mormon Battalion in the Oklahoma Panhandle (within shouting distance of this marker); Santa Fe Trail (approx. 9.3 miles away); a different marker also named The Santa Fe Trail (approx. 9.3 miles away).

 Also see . . .

 1. The WWII Bombing of Boise City in Oklahoma.
-This accidental bombing made Boise City famous; it is the only continental American town to be bombed during World War II.
-(Submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.)
+This accidental (Submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 795 times since then and 45 times this year.
+This page was last revised on March 14, 2019.
+It was originally submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 886 times since then and 28 times this year.
 Photos: 1, 2. submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.